AionSystem/HIPPOCAMPUS/memory-architecture/SESSION-DELTAS/SESSION-DELTAS-20260312.md

 ## DECISIONS MADE THIS SESSION

-**Carried from 18:05 snapshot:**
+**Carried:**
 - Fraction display: inline `a/b` format confirmed (not stacked)
 - Interleaved Practice default: open empty — teacher controls, no pre-selection
 - v1.3 is the Worksheet Builder TPT listing (not v1.2)
-- v3 is the delivery build for Saleem Raja Haja (already uploaded)
+- v3 is the delivery build for Saleem Raja Haja
 - Unit toggle and PDF export confirmed as standard features on all future simulators
 - All TPT products under one store — brand compounds across products
 - Worksheet Builder scoped to math-only v1, JSON save/load, no backend
 - 100-sale gate is a personal discipline rule, not a technical mechanism
 - Subject after math is chosen at trigger time — not pre-committed
-- All 6 new worksheet feature categories confirmed for v1.3
-- How-To tab goes in last — document features that exist, not planned ones
-- LIMITATION-1 resolved in v1.3; LIMITATION-2 (eval) stays open, logged in Pass 3
+- LIMITATION-1 resolved in v1.3; LIMITATION-2 (eval) stays open
 - Interleaved Practice carries Taylor & Rohrer 2010 citation visible to teachers

-**New decisions — after 18:05:**
-- Rapid Prototyping page: PDF framework is the foundation.
-HTML build, zero-dep, GitHub deploy, widget are all additive features.
-Layered stack view communicates this.
-- AI-assisted development stated plainly on the service page — not hedged
+- AI-assisted development stated plainly on service pages — not hedged
-- AION Verified = red-teamed and audited.
-Not issued before passing all three gates.
+- AION Verified = red-teamed and audited, not issued before all three gates pass
-- Intake requirement: domain + failure mode statement.
-LinkedIn DM.
-No RFP.
-- Dashboards out of primary scope — stated plainly on the page, not discovered in delivery
+- Dashboards out of primary scope — stated plainly, not discovered in delivery

-- Case study for Saleem built from Zoom meeting summary — all facts taken directly from the summary, no embellishment
-- 1-week estimate on the case study explained as conservative margin, not capacity constraint — honest framing
+**New — this block:**
+- GitHub Pages is case-sensitive (Linux).
+Folder names and href values must match exactly.
+- `Salmon-EDU/` folder retired.
+Canonical path is now `math-worksheet-builder/`.
+- `Orion/` capital O is the canonical folder name — lowercase href was the bug.
+- Index file inside each folder must be named `index.html` exactly — GitHub Pages serves directory paths via this convention.

 ---